gitter-badger/sysinfo/support_order.md

 As a matter of fact, TARDIX is at the end of the list and is one of my favorite OSes.

-Here are the supported OS, in list of priority:
+Here are the supported OSes, in list of priority:
 - Dynamic Variable Detection
 - Dynamic File Detection
 - LyqydOS